 - Type 2 diabetes is associated with hereditary factors and lifestyle risk factors including poor diet, insufficient physical activity and overweight or obesity.
 People with type 2 diabetes may be able to manage their condition through lifestyle changes; however, diabetes medications or insulin injections may also be required to control blood sugar levels.
 Type 2 diabetes occurs mostly in people aged over 40 years old, however, the disease is also becoming increasingly prevalent in younger age groups1.

-How common is diabetes?The 2007-08 National Health Survey estimated that there were 898,800 people (4% of the population) that had been diagnosed with diabetes (excluding gestational diabetes) in Australia2.
-The National Health Survey relies on self-reported data, and therefore the prevalence of diabetes may actually be higher, as those with undiagnosed diabetes are not included in the prevalence estimate.
-Of those who reported having been diagnosed with diabetes, 87% reported having type 2 diabetes, 10% reported having type 1 diabetes, and 3% did not know which type of diabetes they had3.
+.
+This estimate is based on self-reported data, and therefore the prevalence of diabetes may actually be higher, as those with undiagnosed diabetes are not included in the prevalence estimate.
+Of those who reported having been diagnosed with diabetes, 85% reported having type 2 diabetes, 12% reported having type 1 diabetes, and 3% did not know which type of diabetes they had3

-Based on self-reported data, the prevalence of diabetes in Australia is increasing; between 1995 and 2007-08 the number of people reporting to have diabetes increased from 407,9005 to 818,2006.
-This substantial increase has been attributed to more people developing the disease, but also people with diabetes living longer and improved detection of the disease7.
+.
+This substantial increase has been attributed to more people developing the disease, but also people with diabetes living longer and improved detection of the disease6

 Type 2 diabetes is over-represented among Indigenous persons.
 In the 2004–05 National Aboriginal and Torres Strait Islander Health Survey, the self-reported prevalence of diabetes among Aboriginal and Torres Strait Islander people was 6%.
 After adjusting for differences in age structure, Aboriginal and Torres Strait Islander people were 3 times as likely as other Australians to report diabetes as a long-term health condition.
-However, among those aged 45–54 years, they were 5 times as likely8.
-Top of page
+However, among those aged 45–54 years, they were 5 times as likely7